• Skip to primary navigation

 2. Apple Music

 • Selection: Apple boasts having 45 million songs available on Apple Music and the number definitely has potential for growth over the coming years.
 You can also listen to live radio stations and music playing under the “For You” section you can search a keyword and view all of the options live or otherwise.
-For example if you search keyword: “country” you’ll pull up a wide selection of chosen playlists, songs and artists, and even radio stations under this genre.
+For example, if you search keyword: “country” you’ll pull up a wide selection of chosen playlists, songs and artists, and even radio stations under this genre.

 • Downloads: You can download as many songs as you would like to when you pay for any of the plans, and stream popular songs as often as you want.

-• Compatibility: while Apple Music is most compatible with and works better with the Apple devices (iPhone, iPad, Mac) it has also been made available for Windows 10 and can even be found in the Google Play Store for Android.
+• Compatibility: while Apple Music is most compatible with and works better with Apple devices (iPhone, iPad, Mac) it has also been made available for Windows 10 and can even be found in the Google Play Store for Android.

 • Availability: Apple Music is available in 113 countries already.
-Apple has spanned it’s reach into Africa and Asia as well as being available in the Americas and most of Europe.
+Apple has spanned its reach into Africa and Asia as well as being available in the Americas and most of Europe.

 3. Pandora